-The statistics of criminal convictions of minors and the conviction statistics (adults) allow analyses to be made by conviction and by convicted persons.
+The statistics on criminal convictions and enforcement of juvenile sanctions (JUSAS) and the conviction statistics (adults) allow analyses to be made by conviction and by convicted persons.
 In addition to providing details on convicted persons, information is available on the offences and on the pronounced sanctions.

 These include pre-trial detention, precautionary protective measures (institutional observation, open or closed placement), protective measures stated in the judgment (open or closed placement) and imprisonment.
 In the course of the criminal investigation and the completion of sanctions, a placed person can have the type of placement changed.
 The evaluations cover one year and identify each person once for each type of placement.
 Figures from the juvenile conviction statistics (JUSUS) are available for the years 1999-2019 and are limited to the juvenile sentences according to the most important laws.